Nikhilsimha31/MindBalance_Ai/README.md

-MindBalance AI
+# 🧠 MindBalance AI — Privacy-First Emotion Aware Wellness Companion

-A privacy-first, face-aware wellness companion built entirely in the browser.

-Live Application:
+🔗 **Live Application:**
 https://mind-balance-ai.netlify.app

-About the Project

-MindBalance AI is a single-file, browser-based wellness application that detects your emotions in real time and adjusts your experience automatically.

-It combines facial emotion recognition, brain training games, mood analytics, and real-time sound generation into one lightweight application.
-Everything runs locally in your browser with no backend, no user accounts, no database, and no cloud storage.

-The entire system works from a single HTML file.

-Features
-Real-Time Emotion Detection

-Using your webcam, the app detects seven emotions: happy, sad, angry, fearful, neutral, surprised, and disgusted.

-It continuously analyzes facial expressions and applies a stability window to prevent sudden mood changes caused by minor facial movements.
-Negative emotions are slightly boosted to better detect stress-related states.

-All processing happens locally using in-browser machine learning.

-Brain Training Games

-The application includes four interactive cognitive games designed to improve focus, memory, and mental speed:

-Memory Vault — Recall growing digit sequences

-Pattern Flash — Repeat flashing tile patterns

-Color Stroop — Identify the ink color instead of the word

-Math Sprint — Solve arithmetic problems under time pressure

-XP, best scores, and progress are stored locally.
-No login is required.

-Analytics and Mood Tracking

-The app provides:

-Emotion frequency bar charts

-Mood score trend lines

-Session history tracking

-All data is stored in the browser using localStorage, allowing progress to persist without any server involvement.

-Adaptive Audio Engine

-Instead of relying on audio files, the app generates sound in real time using the Web Audio API.

-Available modes include:

-Focus Mode — Gamma binaural beats

-Calm Mode — Harmonic ambient pads with filtered noise

-Energy Mode — Rhythmic pulse stimulation

-Nature Mode — Procedural rain and cricket ambience

-No MP3 files are used.
-All audio is synthesized dynamically in the browser.

-Technologies Used
-face-api.js (v0.22.2)

-Used for facial detection and emotion recognition.
-It includes TinyFaceDetector for fast face detection and FaceExpressionNet for emotion probability prediction.

-Model weights load once from GitHub and then run entirely in the browser using TensorFlow.js.

-Chart.js (v4.4.0)

-Used to render emotion frequency bar charts and mood trend line graphs.
-It provides responsive and clean data visualization.

-Web Audio API

-A native browser API used to generate oscillators, create binaural beats, produce filtered noise, and dynamically control layered audio.

-No external audio files are used.

-Web Notifications API

-Used to send stress alerts and periodic wellness reminders.

-localStorage

-Stores emotion history, game scores, XP, and user preferences.
-All data remains on the device.

-Modern CSS (Custom Properties and clamp())

-Used for fluid typography, responsive layouts, brightness ring customization, and consistent theming.
-The app adapts smoothly from 320px mobile screens to full desktop displays.

-Privacy and Security

-MindBalance AI is built with privacy as a core principle.

-Camera feed is processed locally

-No video or images are uploaded

-No analytics tracking

-No backend server

-No database

-The only external requests are for face-api.js model weights (on first load), optional Google Fonts, and the Chart.js CDN.

-Everything else runs locally in the browser.

-If you clear your browser data, everything resets completely.
+MindBalance AI is a **privacy-first, browser-based wellness application** that detects emotions in real time and adapts the user experience accordingly.

+The application integrates **facial emotion recognition, cognitive training games, mood analytics, and adaptive audio generation** into a single lightweight system.

+Unlike many AI applications, **MindBalance AI runs entirely inside the browser**.
+There is **no backend server, no database, and no user accounts**.

+All processing happens locally on the user's device, making it both **fast and privacy-preserving**.

+The entire application is implemented as a **single HTML file**.

+---

+# 🚀 Project Overview

+MindBalance AI was designed as an experiment in **modern browser-based artificial intelligence and wellness technology**.

+The goal was to create a system that can:

+• Detect emotional states in real time
+• Provide adaptive relaxation or focus tools
+• Track emotional trends over time
+• Improve cognitive performance through games

+All while maintaining **complete user privacy**.

+The result is a **self-contained AI wellness assistant that operates fully in the browser**.

+---

+# 😊 Real-Time Emotion Detection

+The application uses the webcam to analyze facial expressions and classify emotions.

+### Detected Emotions

+• Happy
+• Sad
+• Angry
+• Fearful
+• Neutral
+• Surprised
+• Disgusted

+To avoid unstable predictions, the system uses a **stability window** that smooths emotion changes across frames.

+Negative emotions are slightly boosted to improve detection of **stress or fatigue related states**.

+All analysis runs locally using **in-browser machine learning models**.

+---

+# 🎮 Brain Training Games

+MindBalance AI includes four cognitive training games designed to improve memory, focus, and mental agility.

+### Memory Vault
+Players must recall an increasingly long sequence of digits.

+### Pattern Flash
+A pattern of tiles flashes briefly and the player must repeat the sequence.

+### Color Stroop
+Players must identify the **ink color of a word**, not the written word itself.

+### Math Sprint
+Users solve arithmetic problems quickly under time pressure.

+Game progress includes:

+• XP tracking
+• High scores
+• Session performance

+All data is saved locally with **no login required**.

+---

+# 📊 Mood Analytics and Tracking

+The application visualizes emotional trends using interactive charts.

+### Analytics Dashboard

+The dashboard provides:

+• Emotion frequency bar charts
+• Mood score trend graphs
+• Session history tracking

+All data is stored using **browser localStorage**, allowing users to track their emotional patterns over time without sending any data to a server.

+---

+# 🎧 Adaptive Audio Engine

+MindBalance AI generates sound dynamically using the **Web Audio API**.

+Instead of using audio files, the system synthesizes audio signals directly in the browser.

+### Available Modes

+**Focus Mode**
+Gamma binaural beats designed to enhance concentration.

+**Calm Mode**
+Soft harmonic ambient pads combined with filtered noise.

+**Energy Mode**
+Rhythmic pulse stimulation designed to increase alertness.

+**Nature Mode**
+Procedural rain ambience and cricket sounds generated algorithmically.

+Because all audio is synthesized, **no MP3 or external audio files are required**.

+---

+# 🛠 Technologies Used

+### face-api.js (v0.22.2)

+Used for **facial detection and emotion recognition**.

+Includes:

+• TinyFaceDetector for fast face detection
+• FaceExpressionNet for emotion classification

+Model weights are downloaded once and then executed entirely in the browser using **TensorFlow.js**.

+---

+### Chart.js (v4.4.0)

+Used to render interactive visualizations including:

+• Emotion frequency bar charts
+• Mood trend line graphs

+The charts are responsive and update dynamically as new data is recorded.

+---

+### Web Audio API

+A native browser API used to generate:

+• Oscillators
+• Binaural beats
+• Filtered noise
+• Dynamic layered sound environments

+This allows real-time sound synthesis without external files.

+---

+### Web Notifications API

+Used to send:

+• Stress alerts
+• Periodic wellness reminders

+Notifications help encourage healthy breaks and mindfulness.

+---

+### localStorage

+Used to persist user data locally including:

+• Emotion history
+• Game scores
+• XP progress
+• User preferences

+All information stays on the user's device.

+---

+### Modern CSS

+The interface uses modern CSS features such as:

+• CSS custom properties
+• clamp() responsive typography
+• fluid layouts
+• adaptive brightness rings

+The application scales smoothly from **320px mobile screens to large desktop monitors**.

+---

+# 🔐 Privacy and Security

+MindBalance AI is designed with **privacy as a core principle**.

+Key privacy protections include:

+• Camera processing occurs locally
+• No video or images are uploaded
+• No analytics tracking
+• No backend server
+• No cloud database

+The only external resources requested are:

+• face-api.js model weights (first load only)
+• Chart.js CDN
+• Optional Google Fonts

+After loading, **all processing happens entirely inside the browser**.

+If the user clears their browser data, all stored information is removed.

+---

+# 🎯 Key Features

+• Real-time facial emotion detection
+• Emotion-aware adaptive wellness tools
+• Interactive cognitive training games
+• Mood analytics and visual tracking
+• Procedural audio generation with Web Audio API
+• Fully browser-based AI system
+• No accounts, no database, no backend
+• Privacy-first architecture

+---

+# 🌐 Live Application

 MindBalance AI
 https://mind-balance-ai.netlify.app

+---

+# ⚠️ Disclaimer

+MindBalance AI is intended for **wellness exploration and educational purposes only**.

+It is **not a medical or psychological diagnostic tool**.
+For professional mental health support, please consult a licensed healthcare professional.

+---

 Built with curiosity, experimentation, and modern browser technologies.